Arthroscopy is a procedure that orthopaedic surgeons use to inspect, diagnose, and repair problems inside a joint.

 Less common procedures such as nerve release, fracture repair, and cyst excision can also be performed using an arthroscope.
 Some surgical procedures, such as shoulder replacement, still require open surgery with more extensive incisions.

-These photos taken through an arthroscope show a normal shoulder joint lining (left) and an inflamed joint lining damaged by frozen shoulder.
+These photos taken through an arthroscope show a normal shoulder joint lining.

 PLANNING FOR SURGERY